visionmedia/expresso/Readme.md

     $ expresso test/*.test.js

+The test results for the command above will look similar to below, displaying the test progress, suite name, passes, failures, and duration:

+    %100 a.test 3 0 in 0.002 seconds
+    %100 b.test 1 0 in 0.000 seconds

 If you wish to unshift a path to `require.paths` before running tests, you may use the `-I` or `--include` flag.